Welcome to today's edition of the Rush 24-7 podcast.

 We need a national takeover of policing in this country, and that is what is happening.

-If you've heard the term social justice banded about, bandied about, uh, over the course of your life and wondered what it really meant, uh, aside from another way of expressing liberalism.
+If you've heard the term social justice banded about, bandied about, over the course of your life and wondered what it really meant, aside from another way of expressing liberalism, the press conference today by Ms. Mosby, the state attorney, pretty much defines social justice as opposed to real justice.

-I uh we all have random thoughts on this, and it's very early.
+We all have random thoughts on this, and it's very early.

-Uh all week we've been treated to stories in the media about a rough ride that Freddie Gray had in the van.
+All week we've been treated to stories in the media about a rough ride that Freddie Gray had in the van.

 She didn't even reference that once.

-I've found out looking it up all I mean, I've been feverishly trying to find things out this morning before the program began.
+I mean, I've been feverishly trying to find things out this morning before the program began, is relatively new.

-Is relatively new, and I even had some people tell me that the police officers involved might not have even known about it.
+And I even had some people tell me that the police officers involved might not have even known about it.

 It was so new.

-Uh well, first let's listen to the let we've got some sound bites here.
+And an interesting angle in all of this, well, first, let's listen to the, we've got some sound bites here.

-This this state's attorney is focused.
+This state's attorney is focused.

 She is passionate.